tommasocarluccio/IOT_Leaf/README.md

 - **Resources Catalog**, tracking all the present and available devices (i.e. sensors, LED, display) following a hierarchical structure according to platforms and rooms
 - **Tips Catalog**, exposing useful tips for the final user

+#### Controls

+Also controls strategies have been included in order to analyze collected data and inform the user about critical conditions.
+In particular:
+- **LED Controller**, sending real-time the actuation command to registered LEDs according to the associated parameter value and the corresponding thresolds retrieved by the Profiles Catalog.
+- **Telegram Alerting**, crucial for the monitoring functionalities.
+It sends warning notifications concerning the environmental conditions of the last hour, including tips related to the specific situation.

+#### Database

+Thingspeak has been implemented for storing historical data.
+However, services and final user interact with an intermediary element: the **Database Adaptor**.